sarahkpree/sarahkpree.github.io/README.md

 ## PROJECT 2: [Employee Wellness Analysis & Work Absenteeism Dashboard](https://github.com/sarahkpree/Absenteeism_At_Work/tree/main)

 The project focused on conducting Exploratory Data Analysis (EDA) on employee data to uncover insights into absenteeism patterns and employee well-being.
 By addressing specific questions, the analysis aimed to understand various factors influencing absenteeism and identify potential correlations within the dataset.
+In addition, a PowerBI dashboard was created to further understand absenteeism on work.

 The analysis revealed that 111 employees meet specific health criteria and are entitled to a bonus totaling $100,000, with each eligible employee receiving approximately $900.
 Additionally, efforts to incentivize a smoke-free workplace environment have been initiated, with 686 non-smoking employees identified and a budget allocation of $983,221 designated for hourly wage increases.
 Furthermore, while certain factors such as education level and age correlate with absenteeism rates, other factors like commute distance and tenure do not exhibit significant relationships.

 <img width="631" alt="Screen Shot 2024-04-15 at 11 55 22 AM" src="https://github.com/sarahkpree/sarahkpree.github.io/assets/61251211/efcfc191-f417-406e-86ec-b601439344b5">